Why I Changed My Mind

 Dr. Katri Nousaianen (HLS), Dr. Joonas Keski-Rahkonen (CCB), Dr. Ben Waber (MIT) & Dr. Ofrit Liviatan (Gov Dept) April 2nd, 12:20-1:20pm, Langdell 232/3 – REGISTER HERE

 We are approaching a brave new world of quantum technologies.
 Emerging novel quantum resources, such as quantum computers and simulators, have an enormous potential to provide benefits beyond the capabilities of today’s technology in terms of social impact and commercial applications.
 In the legal arena “quantum-boosted” artificial intelligence could substantially improve the quality and efficiency of discovery acceleration, research, and innovation processes, while lowering transaction costs.
 At the same time, the emergence of quantum technologies will fundamentally affect societal and legal development, underlying power dynamics, and international relations.
 The duty to anticipate the social and legal ramifications of a widespread adoption of such technologies will fall to governmental authorities, policy makers, and lawyers.
 Come join in on an ongoing conversation between Drs.
-Katia Nousiainen (HLS), Ofrit Liviatan (Govt), Joonas Keski-Rahkonen (CCB), & Ben Waber (MIT) to learn more about this rapidly developing field and its multi-disciplinary implications.
+Katri Nousiainen (HLS), Ofrit Liviatan (Govt), Joonas Keski-Rahkonen (CCB), & Ben Waber (MIT) to learn more about this rapidly developing field and its multi-disciplinary implications.
 Limited space, so please REGISTER in advance.
 Staff & Faculty welcome!
 Lunch will be provided

 Legal Design: a legal (R)evolution